5 Lessons From Founding Tech Groups + Memoir

 Me: Is this our college?
 A: You go smoke and sleep 🤣.
 B: Wow 😂 B: 🤣 🤡

 So I started my own group with same principles as of my previous groups.
 Advertised it as a safe space for serious studies and chit chat.
 I got joined by 11 members.
-The female members were expressing gratitude to me for creating a group where they wouldn't be insulted due to their skin color or accent.

 After few days of it, I revealed to them that it was me, who answered the questions, as they were wondering, and I left the group without leaving any successor behind.